 To do this, put a little bit of oil in the bottom of a cast iron skillet.
 I choose heavy-bottom pans like cast iron for two reasons.
 First, when seasoned properly, they don’t stick as easily as some pans.
 Less cauliflower rice stuck to the bottom means more for you!
 Second, and more importantly, cast iron heats up very fast and very hot.
 This allows a good even steam on the cauliflower rice making it soft and digestible in minutes.

-Once the oil is hot, add the cauliflower rice along with a bit of salt.
+Once the oil is hot, add the riced cauliflower along with a bit of salt.
 Stir it together, reduce heat, cover, and let steam for 4-5 minutes until cauliflower is tender.
 Test for doneness and taste to adjust seasonings.

 That’s it.
 Now you are ready to serve!